alexanderghose/mongoose-continue/README.md

 ### Daily Code Challenges

-There are 30 <strong>required</strong> code challenges that will help you get the necessary practice of writing code, as well as teach you new methods and techniques.
+There are 30 <strong>strongly recommended</strong> code challenges that will help you get the necessary practice of writing code, as well as teach you new methods and techniques.

 Just as with the class repo, you will fork & clone [the code challenges repo](https://git.generalassemb.ly/sei-toronto/daily-code-challenges).
 (Let the instructor know if you can't access the repo!)